Great to have you back, Rush Lindbaugh, the Excellence in Broadcasting Network, and the Limbaugh Institute for Advanced Conservative Studies.

 So there is this battle going on.

-That is the Republican establishment doesn't really think the country's threatened.
+That is, the Republican establishment doesn't really think the country's threatened.

 They don't like Obama.

-I think Obama's, you know, a disaster.
+I think Obama's a disaster.

 I mean, this is just overblown.

-All we got to do is get our people in there and put us back on the responsible fiscal track, and everything will be fine.
+All we got to do is get our people in there and put us back on the responsible fiscal track and everything will be fine.

 They don't see the Democrat Party the same way we do.

-They don't see the Democrat Party as basically socialist liberal, and they cringe at such talk.
+They don't see the Democrat Party as basically socialist liberal.

 And these people never really were enamored with Ronald Reagan.